I had a revelation this morning.

 I still wasn’t sure what this stuff was going to do to me, so I decided that once a day would probably be the best way to start.
 That night, right before I went to bed, I swallowed a half dropper and went to sleep.

 That was pretty exciting because my “normal” was to get all settled in bed, flat on my back, and before I could fall asleep, my legs would start aching.
 My mind would kick in, “I don’t think this is osteoarthritis.
 Something else must be wrong.
 Osteoarthritis is joint pain, and it’s not my joints that hurt.
 What’s wrong with me?”

 If only I could roll over on my side, I might be able to sleep, but if I slept on my side, I would wake up hours later with a sore neck and tingling in my shoulder and hand.

 Imagine my amazement when I took CBD oil and slept ALL NIGHT!

 Hmm.
-That was nice but it couldn’t have been the CBD oil.
+That was nice, but it couldn’t have been the CBD oil.
 It wouldn’t work that fast.

 But it did.
 I slept like that for something like ten days in a row until I had an accidental encounter with caffeine.
-That threw me off for a few days because of the old cycle of drinking caffeine, not being able to sleep, compensating with extra caffeine the next day, not being able to sleep…
+That threw me off for a few days because of the old cycle of drinking caffeine, not being able to sleep, compensating with extra caffeine the next day, and not being able to sleep.